sunilchhablani/aws-lambda-edge-workshops/Workshop1/README.md

 ## Lab 7 - Global Tables

-Learn how to serve data from DynamoDB table from region nearer to country of the viewer.
+Learn how to serve data from DynamoDB table in region nearer to country of the viewer.

 [Lab 7 - Global Tables](./Lab7_GlobalTables/README.md)